 The sequence throughout the four sides of vinyl — selected from over three hours of recorded Dreams — drifts from warm washes of texture and melody (Sea Oleena, Ricky Eat Acid) to meditative bedroom-folk (Julia Lucille) to exploratory electronica (Sound of Ceres, Teen Daze) to feverish drone (Megafortress & Noah Wall).
 The record closes under the stringed shadows of Gem Club, wallowing within, as the Dream text suggests, "the morose well of teary eyes at twilight."

 Never staying locked into one mood or mode, like the strange turns we are prone to taking in strange dreams, this collection is a journey, comprised of music, images, and text, and assembled with collaborative enthusiasm and concise curation, extended to listeners for exploration, interpretation, and contemplation.
-The double LP and gatefold book, with three digital bonus tracks, is available from Cascine in June 2018.
+The double LP and gatefold book, with three digital bonus tracks, was released by Cascine.